 Increase your vitamin b complex intake as Vitamin B complex tends to reduce stress.
 They also improve our immune system and make us feel calmer.
 Vitamin b complex is useful in lowering the fatigue level also.
 They are found in our basic food like bananas, meat, beans, and whole grains.

-Life is full of challenges, and our body must have the ability to cope with tough situations.
+Life is full of challenges, and our bodies must have the ability to cope with tough situations.
 Stress can be a lifesaver sometimes, as it elevates our energy level.
 It helps us to meet the challenge.
 But sometimes reducing stress is necessary, as it can be a cause of physical and mental illness.
 It makes us feel lonely and distracted.
 That is not good for our social and personal life.